mathworks-robotics/mujoco-simulink-blockset/README.md

 The license is available in the license.txt file within this repository.

-## Acknowledgements
+## Acknowledgments
 Cite this work as,

 Manoj Velmurugan.
 Simulink Blockset for MuJoCo Simulator (https://github.com/mathworks-robotics/mujoco-simulink-blockset), GitHub.
 Retrieved date.

-Refer to [MuJoCo repository](https://github.com/deepmind/mujoco) for guidelines on citing MuJoCo physics engine.
+Refer to the [MuJoCo repository](https://github.com/deepmind/mujoco) for guidelines on citing the MuJoCo physics engine.

 The sample codes and API documentation provided for [MuJoCo](https://mujoco.readthedocs.io/en/latest/overview.html) and [GLFW](https://www.glfw.org/documentation) were used as reference material during development.